 Core skills for thesis research and professional practice are offered as basic courses.
 Students will become familiar with different approaches to urban studies and planning through a set of introductory lectures.
 Students will also acquire skills relevant to digital representation, analysis and communication, modalities and techniques of communication and argumentation, research methods and methodologies of academic research.
 Students will learn, for example, how to use digital tools to analyse and study urban phenomena and how to illustrate ideas and solutions visually and graphically.

 Core Urban Challenge Studios (20 credits)

 Common urban challenge studios integrate multiple expert areas to study and address contemporary urban phenomena from different perspectives.
-Here you will explore urban challenge themes theoretically from different perspectives and you will address them practically within specific cases, sites or initiatives.
-Your teachers represent key disciplines and professions, and your studies will be conducted in cooperation with partners in research and municipalities.
+Urban challenge themes are explored theoretically through perspectives from the different areas and are addressed practically through experiential learning within specific cases, sites or initiatives.
+Teachers represent key disciplinary areas and professions, and studios are conducted in cooperation with partners in research and municipalities.
 Examples of urban challenge themes include: